ScilifelabDataCentre/Anubis/README.md

 to create a database within it.
 This is the account used by Anubis to create, access and modify its data.
 Refer to the CouchDB documentation.

+## Configuration

+There are two phases of configuration:

+1. Server configuration.
+This should be done once when installing the system.
+This requires access to the server machine.
+It takes effect when the web server process is started.
+This means that if it is changed, the web server process will have to be restarted.
+2. Web interface configuration.
+This is done when the web server is up and running, and requires an administrator account ('admin') in the Anubis site.
+This should usually be done before launching the site for general use.
+The various configuration pages can be reached from the top menu item 'Admin', which is visible only to admins.

-### Configuration
+### Server configuration

 In production mode, the Anubis `flask` uwsgi-compliant app should be run by another web server, such as Apache, NGINX, Gunicorn or similar.
-The app to be executed is
+The app to be executed is `anubis.main.app`.
-`anubis.main.app`.
 This setup not documented here.

-Some configuration needs to be done before the app can be executed.
+Some server configuration needs to be done before the app can be executed.
 The configuration values can be set in one of two ways:

 1. Environment variables that specify the configuration values.